Easy Mini Mexican Tarts

-These sausage, salsa and cheese filled wonton shells will disappear by halftime!
-My personal football fanatic taste testers gave these Mini Mexican Tarts their seal of approval!
-Many thanks to Gallo Family Vineyards for sponsoring today’s post.
+These Easy Mini Mexican Tarts are filled with sausage, salsa and cheese-filled and will disappear by halftime!
+My personal football fanatic taste testers gave these Tex-Mex Appetizers their seal of approval!

 - Bacon and Cheese Pretzel Bites by The Girl In The Little Red Kitchen

 - Buffalo Chicken Loaded Baked Sweet Potato Fries by Cupcakes & Kale Chips

 - Chorizo Cheese Dip by Casa de Crews

 - Mini Mexican Tarts by That Skinny Chick Can Bake

 - Mexican Chicken Meatballs with Queso by Curious Cuisiniere

 - Rosemary White Bean Dip by Magnolia Days

 - Salt and Pepper Chicken Wings by Bobbi’s Kozy Kitchen